 In a Budget, this is Absolutely our go to fly rod.

-It's problematic for any pole to touch the G. The Scott Radian takes a swing in it, although Loomis NRX inside our opinion.
+It's problematic for any pole to touch the G. The Sage takes a swing in it, although Loomis NRX inside our opinion.
 Like the NRX, it gives an performance this gives all of the power, control, and variability that a fast-action pole will.
 While it works well in salt water, its ability is the attraction.

 That can be an great performing rod, And simply missed the first place ranking that the G-Loomis NRX LP holds.

 The Douglas DXF performs exceptionally well to get a Low price.
 While this rod will come for either freshwater or saltwater fishing, then we'd select the 9 foot 6wt rod.

 Each rod includes a cork that is Exceptional manage for Best performance.
 While this really is a company in contrast to most of the others in our list, we adored the all-around texture and the wonderful cost of Douglas's DXF.